An algebraic approach to the spontaneous formation of spherical jets: 2D Euler equations

-In this paragraph, we show that for both the equations \eqref{eq:Euler_eqn2} and \eqref{eq:Euler_quant_Cor} we can always assume a zero Coriolis vorticity.
-Indeed, the $SO(3)$ equivariance of equations \eqref{eq:Euler_eqn2} and \eqref{eq:Euler_quant_Cor} allows a simple change of coordinates which takes away the Coriolis term.
+In this paragraph, we show that for both the Euler equations \eqref{eq:Euler_eqn2} and their quantized version \eqref{eq:Euler_quant_Cor} we can always assume a zero Coriolis force.
+This is not the case of the $\beta$-plane approximation, where the rotational equivariance around the $\textbf{e}_z$-axis of equations \eqref{eq:Euler_eqn2} is broken.
+Indeed, this SO(2) symmetry of equations \eqref{eq:Euler_eqn2} and \eqref{eq:Euler_quant_Cor} allows a simple time-dependent change of coordinates which takes away the Coriolis term, while keeping invariant the initial condition.
 Consider the rotating Euler equations \eqref{eq:Euler_eqn2}.
 They can be written as: